Google Marketplace pipeline integration

 Learn how to run Codefresh pipelines inside your GKE cluster

-Once you configure Codefresh to use your own Kubernetes cluster for builds you will enjoy all benefits of a Hybrid installation as the Codefresh UI and management dashboards will still run in a SAAS manner, while the actual builds and pipelines will execute in your own cluster.
+Once you configure Codefresh to use your own Kubernetes cluster for builds, you can enjoy all benefits of a hybrid installation as the Codefresh UI and management dashboards will still run in a SAAS manner, while the actual builds and pipelines will execute in your own cluster.

 The major benefits are the following:

-- The management UI is still running on the Codefresh premises and is managed by the Codefresh team allowing you to focus on your builds
+- The management UI still runs in the Codefresh premises and is managed by the Codefresh team allowing you to focus on your builds.

-- The Codefresh builder can have access to all private resources that run in your cluster so it is very easy to use resources that should not be exposed to the Internet for any reason
+- The Codefresh builder has access to all private resources that run in your cluster so it is very easy to use resources that should not be exposed to the Internet for any reason.

 - Unified billing.
 You pay a single bill to Google that includes the price for your Kubernetes cluster as well as the Codefresh pipelines.